How to Update Old Blog Content

 Related Reading: How to Make Your Blog Posts More Visually Appealing

-2. Is your information still valid?
+2. Is your information/advice still valid?

 With Pinterest and social media constantly evolving, it’s important to check your old content to make sure you aren’t giving your readers outdated advice.